Licensed under

 And it’s a two-way street.
 The layer of cognitive and quasi-conscious Mind clearly organises the whole organ-ism into action.
 But the more cognitive end of consciousness - that is usually thought of as will, resolve, presence of mind, thoughts, imagination, awareness - also leaks back down into and is continuous with the body-mind.
 Jung’s “unconscious” is in some ways close to the idea of a “body-mind”.
 But it is normally thought of as “psychology”, and therefore not usually packaged with the anatomy and physiology or innate biological intelligence.
 The collective unconscious also has somatic aspects and effects, which are recognised in the ideas of transference and counter-transference, and alluded to in the inseparability of observer and observed found in the Upanishads and quantum physics.

-It is not possible to separate out the body (or body-mind) and cognitive ("conscious") mind because there is and never has been a clear division.
-Sentience, perception, attention, memory, anticipation and other qualitative "mental" activities and states evolved from the very beginnings of Life - in parallel with and as an integrated aspect of biological anatomy and physiology.
+It is not in reality (even though we do all the time in our culture and language) possible to separate out the body (or body-mind) and cognitive (“conscious” [3]) mind because there is and never has been a clear division.
+Sentience, perception, attention, memory, anticipation and other qualitative “mental” activities and states evolved from the very beginnings of Life - in parallel with and as an integrated aspect of biological anatomy and physiology.
+Yes here we are with two words: “BODY” and “MIND”, and when speaking or thinking these words it is extremely difficult to have any sense whatsoever of their mutual synergy.

-LeftQ The phenomenon that distinguishes life forms from inanimate objects is semiosis [the capacity and processes of communication and meaning-making].
-RightQ
+The phenomenon that distinguishes life forms from inanimate objects is semiosis ... the capacity [to enter] and processes of - communication and meaning-making.

 Thomas Sebeok (2001) [1], quoted from Kull & Favareau (2022) [2]